butterymoney/book/molten/README.md

 *Molten is WIP.
 This document will be updated as we conduct ongoing research and development.*

-Molten incentivizes voters to pool their votes to deter opportunistic behaviour by large token holders.
+Molten incentivizes voters to pool their votes to deter opportunistic behavior by large token holders.

 ## Actors

-Molten is designed to coordinate the actions of three actors:
+Molten coordinates the actions of three actors:

-**Representative.** Stakeholder that wants to accrue voting power but lacks resources.
+**Representative.** Stakeholder that wants to accrue voting power but needs more resources.
 Equivalent to a delegate in a DAO with vote delegation.

 **Voter.** Stakeholder that wants protection against large voters and has adequate resources.